 Life is full of collective experiences.
-Through these experiences we connect with others, all experiencing loss, change, traumas, transitions and growth.
-How can you have similar experiences as others, but feel so alone?
-You may feel stuck or be having difficulty navigating life’s losses, changes, challenges, or transitions.
-Collective Counseling Center will provide a safe place to explore your feelings and develop meaning out of the collective experience, leaving with a greater sense of self-compassion and growth.
+Through these experiences we connect with others, all experiencing change, traumas, transitions and growth.
+How can you have the same experiences as others, but feel so alone?
+You may feel stuck or be having difficulty navigating life’s changes, challenges, or transitions.
+Collective Counseling Center will provide a safe place to explore your life transitions, feelings, and develop meaning out of the collective experience, leaving with a greater sense of self-compassion and growth.

 Education & Training

-I have been trained in several evidenced-based practices and modalities including, but not limited to Cognitive Behavioral Therapy, Mindfulness, Perinatal Mood and Anxiety Disorders (PMADs), Motivational Interviewing, Trauma Recovery Empowerment Model, Seeking Safety, Emotionally Focused Couples Therapy, the Dual Process Model of Grief, The Four Tasks of Mourning, Meaning Reconstruction, and the Substance Abuse Mental Health Service Administration's Screening and Brief Intervention and Referral to Treatment.
-I also have been trained in offering Telemental Health services.
-I am a member of National Alliance of Social Workers (NASW).
+I have been trained in several evidenced-based practices and modalities including, but not limited to Cognitive Behavioral Therapy, Mindfulness, Motivational Interviewing, Trauma Recovery Empowerment Model, Seeking Safety, Emotionally Focused Couples Therapy, the Dual Process Model of Grief, The Four Tasks of Mourning, Meaning Reconstruction, and the Substance Abuse Mental Health Service Administration's Screening and Brief Intervention and Referral to Treatment.
+I am also a member of National Alliance of Social Workers (NASW).